P99N/username/README.md

-# Username

-Username Search Tool made in python.
+# Username Search Tool made in python.

 ### Prerequisites:
 Before using the script, make sure to install the necessary dependencies.
 You can install them via `pip`: